PaulanerAlex/cred_cryptograph/README.md

+# Credential encryptor

-An file encryption tool, that allows you to hide important credentials.
+An file encryption tool, that allows you to hide important credentials, secrets, etc.